MicrosoftDocs/SupportArticles-docs/support/dynamics/gp/experience-slow-performance.md

 > - If you're using Microsoft SQL Server Management Studio for Microsoft SQL Server (any version), select **Start**, point to **Programs**, point to **Microsoft SQL Server 20XX** **(XX=your version)**, and then select **SQL Server Management Studio**.
 > - The PJOURNAL table is a temporary table and doesn't affect data.
 > - All users must exit Microsoft Dynamics GP before you run the DELETE statement.
-> - A PJOURNAL job is also created when you install Microsoft Business Solutions - Great Plains 7.5 and Microsoft Business Solutions - Great Plains 8.0.
+> - A PJOURNAL job is also created when you install Microsoft Dynamics GP.
 The PJOURNAL job must be turned on manually for the job to manage the PJOURNAL table so that the table does not grow larger and affect performance.

 ### Printer settings that affect Microsoft Dynamics GP performance